rmourey26/3d-prism-infographic/README.md

 </a>

-Built using Shadcn-ui component structure, three, react/three-fiber,framer-motion, TailwindCSS, and v0.
+Built using Shadcn-ui component structure, three, react/three-fiber, framer-motion, TailwindCSS, and v0.
 Demoed using NextJS TypeScript app.

 Simply click/tap and drag to move the object.
 Click or tap on the feature name to display a modal that provides the feature description.